 We were asked by an independent adjusting firm and Insurers to review the economic damages claimed in relation to a loss at a combined cycle gas turbine (CCGT) power station in Turkey, as a result of a turbine trip caused by the turbine exceeding the specified value of compressor inlet temperature.
 This resulted in a loss of generation and associated revenue.

-The turbine is one of the most efficient CCGT power generating unit and is sold into the Turkish energy market on a merchant basis.
+The turbine is one of the most efficient CCGT power generating units and is sold into the Turkish energy market on a merchant basis.
 The Turkish market operates on a pool basis, where generators bid in capacity and price on a day ahead basis and the market operator award successful bids on the basis of the most economic dispatch.
 We were required to analyse the loss of revenue suffered by the Insured, which involved an in-depth analysis of the unit and the Turkish electricity market.